 7 people favorited this theater

 The State Theatre, Grays, Essex opened on 5th September 1938 with Dorothy Lamour and Jon Hall in “The Hurricane”.
+It was built and operated by the Frederick’s Electric Theatres circuit.
 The magnificent State Cinema remains a large and unaltered building with seating for 2,200 with 1,400 seats in the stalls and 800 seats in the circle.
 It is equipped with a Compton 3Manual/6Ranks organ with Melotone attached.
 The organ console has a ‘Rainbow’ illuminated surround and is on a lift, with the organ chamber located under the stage.
 The State Cinema has a fully equipped stage and there are 3 dressing rooms.
 There was a 50-seat restaurant in the circle foyer level.
 In 1988 the State Cinema was a location shoot for a sequence in the film “Who Framed Roger Rabbit” starring Bob Hoskins.
 At that time the Compton organ was still played every evening performance (except Sunday).
 The State Cinema was closed November 30, 1989 with Dennis Quaid in “Great Balls of Fire”.

 In 1993 the foyer was used for a while as a nightclub named Charleston’s, and the auditorium saw use again on two occasions for concerts by David Essex and Suzi Quatro.
 The 1998 music video of “Deeper Underground” by Jamiroquai for “Gozilla:The Album” was filmed in the State Cinema.